webview/webview_csharp/README.md

 ## Run a webserver to serve a javascript application

-Besides the *UrlContent* and *HtmlContent*, **sharpWebview** also provides a *HostedContent*.
-This content type creates a webserver on start of the application to which the webview will automatically navigate.
+Besides the *UrlContent* and *HtmlContent*, *sharpWebview* also provides a *HostedContent*.
+This content type creates a webserver to which the webview will automatically navigate.

 To use this content it is necessary to create a *wwwroot* folder in your project.
 Every file you put into this folder will be served by the *HostedContent*.
 The [*DesktopApp*](https://github.com/geaz/sharpWebview/tree/master/examples/DesktopApp) project is an example of the usage of this content type.
 Don't forget to set the files in the *wwwroot* folder to *copy always* (see project file for an example).